Department of Agricultural Sciences

 AG 3331.
 Reproduction in Farm Animals.

-An examination of the anatomy and physiology of reproductive systems of livestock of economic importance.
+This course is an examination of the anatomy and physiology of reproductive systems of livestock of economic importance.
 Attention is given to reproductive failure and disease.
 The laboratory includes pregnancy testing, semen collection and evaluation, artificial insemination techniques, and evaluation of breeding records.
-Prerequisites: AG 1445 and AG 2318 and [AG 3301 or BIO 2450] all with grades of "D" or better.
+Prerequisites: AG 2318 and [AG 3301 or BIO 2450] all with grades of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required